MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 - Your options for enabling clients to receive updates from Configuration Manager.[[7]](#footnote-7)

-For comprehensive instructions to configure your deployment strategy, see the [Microsoft Endpoint Configuration Manager documentation](/mem/configmgr/).
+For comprehensive instructions to configure your deployment strategy, see the [Microsoft Configuration Manager documentation](/mem/configmgr/).

 The [Microsoft 365 Apps admin center](../admincenter/overview.md) is designed to help admins lower their total cost of ownership while being able to quickly deliver features, security, and quality updates with Microsoft 365 Apps.
 The insight and control capabilities can provide deeper and near-real-time deployment information, issue notification, and quick actions (snooze, restore, pause, and resume) to ensure minimal user downtime.